*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 - Route traffic and resources through the devices where that piece of code is installed

-While the principle of creating your own residential IPs is simple, the process is not a straightforward one.
-Moreover, this is a patented technology by Luminati .
+While the principle of creating your residential IPs is simple, the process is not straightforward.
+Besides, this is a patented technology by Bright Data (Luminati).
 So, you can’t really develop a similar model.

 But my question is: why trying to reinvent the wheel and spend resources on developing the technology necessary for getting residential IPs?

-Instead, you are better off using the already developed residential IP infrastructure and network or Luminati or Oxylabs?
+While you are better off using an already developed residential IP infrastructure and network or Bright Data (Luminati), Smartproxy or Stormproxies?

-The difference between datacenter vs residential vs mobile IPs
+The difference between residential vs datacenter proxies vs mobile IPs

 There are a few differences between datacenter, residential and mobile IPs (also referred to as 3G or 4G proxies).